aptitudetechnology/BioXen_Fourier_lib/readme.md

 **The world's first interactive biological hypervisor for virtualizing real bacterial genomes**

+> **🖥️ Computational Platform**: BioXen is a **pure software simulation** that models biological virtualization using real genome data from NCBI.
+No wet lab work required - everything runs as computational processes that simulate cellular biology.

 ## 🚀 **NEW: Interactive Real Genome Support!**

 BioXen now supports **real bacterial genomes** downloaded directly from NCBI with **questionary-powered interactive interfaces**: